Chatterc/maellin/samples/dvd_rental_walkthrough.md

 My project consist of two main features:
 1. __Authoring__ - The ability to compose a DAG based workflow that is debugger friendly and strongly typed.
 <br>

-2. __Scheduling & Execution__ - The ability to schedule authored DAGs as batch processing jobs.
+2. __Scheduling and Execution__ - The ability to schedule authored DAGs as batch processing jobs.

 ## How Did I Develop My Python Modules?